amanirad/Applied-inferential-statistics/README.md

 The deadline for this first phase of the projects is Sunday, April 5, 2024, (17 Farvardin 1403) at 11:59 PM Tehran time and will not be extended in any way.

-The deadline for this **second phase** of the projects is **Sunday, April 27, 2024, (8 Ordibehesht 1403) at 11:59 PM Tehran time** and will not be extended in any way.
+The deadline for this second phase of the projects is Sunday, April 27, 2024, (8 Ordibehesht 1403) at 11:59 PM Tehran time and will not be extended in any way.

+The deadline for this **third phase** of the projects is **Monday, May 13, 2024, (24 Ordibehesht 1403) at 11:59 PM Tehran time** and will not be extended in any way.

 As soon as the projects are completed, please send just the Jupyter file of your project, which includes the code + detailed report of your project, to the address j.amanirad@gmail.com.